ViewComponent/view_component/README.md

 `render(component: TestComponent, locals: { foo: :bar })`

-The following syntax is supported, but will be deprecated in v2.0.0:
+The following syntax has been deprecated and will be removed in v2.0.0:

 `render(TestComponent.new(foo: :bar)`